 So let’s talk about THAT BIG WIN… the 2010 Oympic Games… right here, at home. (in Vancouver).

 The atmosphere in the city was incredible... it felt like pure magic.
-It was the like the entire nation was buzzing.
+It was like the entire nation was buzzing.
 I couldn’t believe how much support was pouring in.
 I felt like what i was doing represented so much more than my individual performance.

 The Olympic movement is really about world peace.